Geology of the Right Stepover Region Between the Rodgers Creek, Healdsburg and Maacama Faults

 Saturday’s trip ranged north and west of Santa Rosa and was led by McLaughlin and Sarna.
 Of particular interest was the Maacama fault and the ash beds and fluvial gravels that constrain geological mapping in this area.
 Six of the nine stops are accessible to the public and the guidebook includes a road-log, map and stop descriptions.

-Stop 3: Location identified as the central trace of the Maacama fault within the fault zone with Mel Erskine, Bob McLaughlin, and Andrei Sarna-Wojcicki (left to right)
+Stop 3: Location identified as the central trace of the Maacama fault within the fault zone.

 Stop 3: The infamous goats and part of a field guide!